-Good Academic Standing Strategy Duration of Academic Standing ➤ Learner has successfully passed all assessments with 70.0% or greater No remediation needed All Learners will meet with their assigned faculty advisor at the midpoint of each semester ≻ N/A Academic Probation Level I (low risk) Strategy Duration of Academic Standing Scoring between 67.5-69.9% on any assessment.
-Risk level will be determined after each assessment ➤ The Course Director notifies the Learner's faculty advisor, the Director of Didactic Education and the Academic and Professional Performance Review Committee (APPRC). ➤ Upon successful completion of all the components of the individualized remediation plan, the Learner will revert to Good Academic Standing.
+Academic Probation Level II (high risk) Strategy Duration of Academic Standing Scoring <67.5% in any assessment.
+Risk level will be determined after each assessment The Course Director notifies the Learner's faculty advisor, the Director of Didactic Education and the Academic and Professional Performance Review Committee (APPRC).
+Upon successful completion of all the components of the individualized remediation plan, the Learner will revert to Good Academic Standing.
 Course Director will formulate, document and implement an individualized remediation plan that facilitates Learner success in achieving the instructional objectives and expected course competencies.
-The Learner will review and sign a commitment statement stating that the Learner is fully committed to completing all components of the individualized remediation plan, to attending mandatory monthly meetings with the Course Director, and that all questions and concerns were addressed. ➤ The Learner will be referred to the Academic Services for additional guidance and advisement.
+The Learner will review and sign a commitment statement stating that the Learner is fully committed to completing all components of the individualized remediation plan, to attending mandatory weekly or biweekly meetings with the Course Director, and that all questions and concerns were addressed.
+The Learner will be referred to the Academic Services for additional guidance and advisement.